xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-and-ncs500-bvi-interfaces.md

 Note: Output is truncated
 {: .notice--info}

 We see the same behaviour in terms of programming and TCAM resource utilization when it comes to IPv6 ingress ACLs as well.
-IPv6 ACL is supported in Igress direction for J/J+ and J2 (Native and Compatible mode)
+IPv6 ACL is supported in ingress direction for J/J+ and J2 (Native and Compatible mode)

 ### Egress V4 ACL